theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 ## But, what changes now

-India has effectively cemented the connection to Jammu and Kashmir, and snapped the thread that precariously connected it to India.
+India has effectively cemented the connection to Jammu and Kashmir, and snapped the thread that precariously connected it to the Constitution of India.
 This Act goes a step further from Shimla Agreement and says what is internal is internal, stay away from meddling with it.
 If you meddle with it, India will no more see it as an aggression against Jammu and Kashmir, but as a direct aggression against the Union of India itself.

 India's message to Pakistan is also that there will no more be "going soft" over skirmishes by "friendly" state authorities.
 Indian Defence will directly take you on.